Shimizu Jirocho: Senior years

 In 1878 (Meiji 11), Yamaoka Tesshu asked Jirocho to adopt Guan Amada (天田愚庵), because his father was killed during the Boshin War.
 Thereafter Amada was renamed Goro Yamamoto (山本五郎).
 On June 15, 1880, he helped the Mikawa Hirai family with Tsunekichi Harada and Ryukichi Unfu.
 Ryukichi Unfu was a bakuto and allied with Katsuzo Kuroma who was hostile to Jirocho.
 On June 15, 1880, he collaborated with the Mikawa Hirai family's Tsuneyoshi Harada (原田常吉) and Ryukichi Unfu (雲風竜吉).
 This handiwork resulted in a reconciliation between Katsuzo and Jirocho.
 By the end of the 19th century, Jirocho created a large yakuza clan and subjugated all the gambling dens along the main Routes from Edo to Kyoto.

 In addition, when the former officers of the Suruga Red Heart Corps and the Enshu Bulletin Corps, who were following the Arisugawa-no-miya, returned to their hometowns, an incident occurred in which the former shogunate who had been relocated to Suruga repeated terrorist acts with resentment.
 Jirocho protected the weak in order to prevent blood from bleeding locally.

 On February 25, 1884, Jirocho was arrested during a crackdown by the Shizuoka Prefectural Police Headquarters under the "Gambling Criminal Disposition Regulations".
 On April 7, 1884, he was sentenced to 7 years of punishment and a fine of 400 yen, and was locked in Imiya Prison (Imiya-cho, Aoi-ku, Shizuoka City).
-Due to Jirocho's powerful connections including the efforts of Shizuoka Prefectural Ordinance and the politician Takayoshi Sekiguchi (1836-1889), he was released on parole after 23 months in 1885 without waiting for the expiration of his sentence.
+Due to Jirocho's powerful connections including the efforts of Shizuoka Prefectural Ordinance and the politician Takayoshi Sekiguchi (1836–1889), he was released on parole after 23 months in 1885 without waiting for the expiration of his sentence.

 Jirocho's son Goro Yamamoto (Guan Amada) wrote a lot about the life of Jirocho which helped him to gain legendary status.
 In April 1884, Goro published "Tokai Yuuden".
 After 10 years (1888), Goro left Jirocho and became an imperial retainer and then a Buddhist monk.

 Shigetoshi Ueki, who graduated from the University of Tokyo's School of Medicine in 1886, met on board a ship heading from Yokohama to Tosa, and invited Ryozo Watanabe, who came from Kajimachi, Tosa, the same town as Ueki, to Shimizu.
 Yamaoka Tesshu died on July 19, 1888, and the Shimizu family attended the funeral held at Yanaka Zenshoan.
 On August 4, the same year, a part of the reclaimed land at the southern base of Mt.
 Fuji was sold to Kaemon Takashima.

 On June 12, 1893, he died of a cold at the age of 73 at his inn, Suehiro.
-Between 3,000 to 8,000 people participated in the funeral procession to pay their respects.
+Between 3,000 and 8,000 people participated in the funeral procession to pay their respects.
 He was buried at the nearby Baiin-Zen-Ji temple.
 He received the posthumous name "Seikiryou Kenyuuzan Gikaikouji".
 The name of the priest was Yoshimi Oyama.